 The track is now visited by 90,000 people a year, and was officially re-opened in October 2017 to wide acclaim.
 Part of the celebration involves a travelling exhibition exploring the history and heritage of one of the best walks in the Blue Mountains.
 The exhibition includes many historical photographs displayed for the first time.

 As part of my ‘day job’, I was delighted to work on the research and content for the exhibition.
 Local designer Heath Killen turned it into something special.
-This evocative exhibition can be seen at the Blue Mountains Heritage Centre (NPWS), end of Govetts Leap Road, Blackheath, until the end of November (7 days, 9.00 to 4.30) and will hopefully at other venues later.
+This evocative exhibition can be seen at the Blue Mountains Heritage Centre (NPWS), end of Govetts Leap Road, Blackheath, until the end of November (7 days, 9.00 to 4.30) and hopefully at other venues later.